Moon2340/doc-jira/01. Introduction/README.md

 3. Helping employees and stakeholders understand and enact an empirical approach for complex work; and,

 4. Removing barriers between stakeholders and Scrum Teams

+What are the main event of scrum?
+Ans: These are the main event of the scrum:
+The Sprint
+Sprint Planning
+The Daily Scrum
+Sprint Review
+Sprint Retrospective